daostack/daocast.github.io/about/index.md

 DAOcast is an attempt at exploring the frontiers of Decentralized Autonomous Organizations.
 It's a series of podcast-style interviews with DAO researchers, developers and enthusiasts.
 The interviews always keep a casual tone.
 Free-flowing conversation is our one and only objective.

 The 1st season features 9 episodes with the Pollinators, DAOstack's early adopters community.
-Their backgrounds come from business, developing, non-profit, academia, art and more.
+Their backgrounds range from business, developing, non-profit, academia, art and more.
 We gave them the mic and asked but two simple questions:

 "Who are you and what does a DAO mean to you?"